-Directly from the frontlines of COVID pandemic – A three-part diary: Guest Author Bidur Mukherjee, DPT
+Directly from the frontlines of COVID pandemic – A three-part diary: Guest Author Bidur Mukherjee, PT

 With the current ongoing situation with COVID-19, Physical Therapist Bidur Mukherjee is sharing his real-life experience at the frontlines of managing patient care at the local hospital in Las Vegas.